Are you a fan of Armin van Buuren?

 Well in short, not that low it seems!

-The bass really didn’t seem as deep and chest pounding as I thought it would.
+The bass really didn’t seem as deep and chest-pounding as I thought it would.
 Maybe this is because of the large open-air event space.
-I was expecting to really feel the bass in my chest instead sounded a little bit of the tinny side.
+I was expecting to really feel the bass in my chest instead of sounding a little bit of the tinny side.

 The audio clips taken from my iPhone don’t do it any justice.

 Each track that was played lasted for a short duration and by the time you get into it the next track is mixing in.